Sacagawea Dollar Specifications

-The Sacagawea Dollar introduced a new type of composition created to have a distinctive golden color while maintaining the same electromagnetic signature as the previous series.
-The composition includes a core of pure copper with an outer layer of manganese brass consisting of 77% copper, 12% zinc, 7% manganese, and 4% nickel.
+The Sacagawea Dollar introduced a new composition developed by the United States Mint to have a distinctive golden color while maintaining the same electromagnetic signature as the previous series.
+The composition includes a core of pure copper with an outer layer of manganese-brass, consisting of 77% copper, 12% zinc, 7% manganese, and 4% nickel.
 Including both the core and outer layers, the overall composition is 88.5% copper, 6% zinc, 3.5% manganese, and 2% nickel.

-Composition: 88.5% copper, 6% zinc, 3.5% manganese, 2% nickel
+- Composition: 88.5% copper, 6% zinc, 3.5% manganese, 2% nickel

-Diameter: 26.5 mm
+- Diameter: 26.5 mm

 - Mint Marks: “P” (Philadelphia), “D” (Denver), “S” (San Francisco)